adaa-polsl/RuleKit/README.md

 # Getting started

-In the following subsections we provide brief introduction on how to install and use RuleKit batch interface, RapidMiner plug-in, and R package.
+In the following subsections we provide brief introduction on how to install and use RuleKit batch interface, RapidMiner plugin, and R package.

 ## Batch interface